Endodontics (Root Canals)

 Nerves and vessels in the tooth pulp that have become damaged or infected will not heal by themselves.
 Without dental treatment, the infection may extend to the bone surrounding the affected tooth.
 This can cause the bone to deteriorate, leading to the tooth falling out.
 If the pain increases and becomes unbearable, it may force the patient to seek emergency dental attention.
 If a root canal cannot be performed, the only alternative in these circumstances is to have the tooth extracted, which can lead to shifting of the surrounding teeth and eventual malocclusion.
 Although the tooth extraction procedure is slightly less expensive than a root canal, the gap left from removing of the infected or damaged tooth will need to be filled by a dental implant or a dental bridge.
 Tooth extraction, combined with a dental implant or dental bridge procedure, are usually more costly than the root canal procedure alone.
 Preservation of the original teeth is always best option.

 Root canal treatment at The Schultz Center for Cosmetic Dentistry requires just one visit.
 During the procedure local anesthetic is used to numb the area.
-Beginning at the top of the tooth, Dr. Schultz will then enter the pulp chamber and root canal to remove the infected portion as well as clean and reshape all diseased pulp.
+Beginning at the top of the tooth, our dentist Dr. Schultz will then enter the pulp chamber and root canal to remove the infected portion as well as clean and reshape all diseased pulp.
 Dr. Schultz then uses a rubberlike substance called gutta percha to fill and seal the pulp chambers and canals.If the tooth is weak, Dr. Schultz may reinforce or support the tooth above the canal.
 The finally portion of the root canal procedure is the placement of a porcelain crown over the tooth to bolster strength and the tooth an aesthetically pleasing appearance.

 Root Canals are a very effective treatment and have a very high success rate.
 If you are experiencing pain and think you might need a root canal please contact us immediately.